grexi/documentation/Guides/Python/AWS S3.md

 ## Example usage:

-First create an AWS account and make your credentials accessible by your application.
-The recommended way is to provide them via environment variables.
-To do this, use [Config Add-on](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Deployment/Custom%20Config):
+The recommended way to provide your AWS credentials to your app is via environment variables.
+To do this, use the [Config Add-on](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Deployment/Custom%20Config):

 ~~~bash
 $ cctrlapp APP_NAME/default addon.add config.free --AWS_SECRET_KEY=[YOUR_SECRET_KEY] --AWS_ACCESS_KEY=[YOUR_ACCESS_KEY]
 ~~~

-Now try out some operations on buckets and objects:
+Now let's show some operations on buckets and objects:

 ~~~python